TotalBiscuit: Team Axiom

 In August 2012, Bain offered to sponsor CranK, formerly a member of team SlayerS, to compete in the MLG Pro Circuit 2012-Summer Championship.

-On 26 September 2012, Bain and his wife Genna announced the creation of Team Axiom, with Bain and HuskyStarCraft as the team's sponsors and CranK, renamed to AxCrank at the time, as their first player.
+On 26 September 2012 Bain and his wife, Genna, announced the creation of Team Axiom, with Bain and HuskyStarCraft as the team's sponsors and CranK, renamed to AxCrank at the time, as their first player.
 The group joined with Team Acer to form the team Axiom-Acer to participate in the GOMTV Global StarCraft II Team League.
 The Axiom roster consisted of AxCrank, AxAlicia, AxHeart and AxRyung.

-On 15 October 2015, Bain announced the dissolution of Team Axiom because of the return of his cancer and a lack of recent success for the team.
+On 15 October 2015 Bain announced the dissolution of Team Axiom because of the return of his cancer and a lack of recent success for the team.

 Awards

-Bain was a runner-up in the Golden Joystick 2012, in category Greatest YouTube Gamer.
+Bain was a runner-up in the Golden Joystick Awards 2012 in the category Greatest YouTube Gamer.
 He has been recognised on several prominent gaming sites including Technorati and Eurogamer.
 Bain won the 2012 Battle Royale organised by King of the Web and donated his winnings to the non-profit organisation Charity: Water.
-In 2014, he was an entrant in MCV's Brit List.
+In 2014 he was an entrant in MCV's Brit List.
 TotalBiscuit has been nominated for a Shorty Award.
-On 5 December 2014, Bain received a Fan's Choice The Game Award in the category "Trending Gamer".
+On 5 December 2014 Bain received a Fan's Choice The Game Award in the category "Trending Gamer".